magedeveloper/dataviewer/Documentation/Changelog/Index.rst

 **1.5.0**

+- [FEATURE] Send custom headers in the record plugin to generate different content types
+- [FEATURE] Select to render only record template or with full site template
 - [BUGFIX] Corrected Message when saving a new field
 - [BUGFIX] File Relations now saved correctly
 - [BUGFIX] Added PartialRootPaths and LayoutRootPaths to AbstractCmsLayout and corrected file positions